 Art for Orangutans

 Daniel and William let the students know about a new initiative from The Orangutan Project called Orang-ARTan, an art competition for students to help the orangutans.
 You can enter individually or as a class group with great prizes.
 All registration fees go directly to the care of orangutans who still need our help more than ever with this global pandemic.
-Registration closes on the 30th September, 2020.
+Registration has closed for this competition.

 As orangutans share 97% of our DNA they are vulnerable to human respiratory diseases, so when Coronavirus became a global pandemic, the Care Centres in Borneo have gone into lockdown with all staff wearing personal protective equipment such as masks, face shields, gloves and protective clothing when in direct contact with the orangutans in an attempt to protect the orangutans from this virus.